bijoy-xpeedstudio/r-and-d-on-laravel-pint/README.md

 ### Install husky

-> You have to install husky as npm package.
+> At first of all you have to install node.js in your device to rum npm command.
+Then you have to install husky as npm package.
 The official link are https://typicode.github.io/husky/.

     npx husky-init && npm install